10+ Ways to Save Money on Homeowners Insurance

 Home Security Systems, Dead Bolt Locks, Smoke Alarms, and Gated Community Discounts

 The benefits of an alarm or other security system in a home are clear.
 Insurance policies have a range of discounts specifically connected to security features.
-Just make sure to ask your agent or insurer if they have duly noted your participation in any of the above and credited any of the discounts to your premium.
+Just make sure to ask your agent or insurer if they have duly noted your participation in any of the above home security features and credited any of the discounts to your premium.
 You don’t necessarily need full 24 hour monitoring to qualify for discounts.

 Yes, there are insurance companies that offer (sometimes large) discounts to clients who do not have any smokers living in their home.
 All the stories you hear about people falling asleep with cigarettes and burning down the house are true.
 Unfortunately, these claims can be costly financially and otherwise, and it’s much harder for a homeowners policy to exclude coverage for smokers.
 So they may offer discounts for not smoking at all.